macp3o/linux-tweaks/README.md

 > Setting 5 allows several requests to be sent to the server over a single connection.
 This is faster than establishing separate connections for each request.

-> Setting 6 reduces memory usage in systems with low memory.

-> Setting 7 reduces disk accesses by halving the interval of session writes.
+> Settings 6 and 7 reduce disk access by caching in memory and halving the interval of session writes.

 #### 4. Google Talk plugin
 Install the google-talk plugin by visiting gmail or g+.